yujie-xing/Neural-Persona-based-Conversation-Model-Python-Version/README.md

 Similar to the original Lua codes, run

-    python train.py
+    python train.py --(optional parameter)

-The parameters could be changed in params.py.
+The parameters could be checked in train.py.

-After training, trained models are stored in /save.
+After training, trained models are stored in /save/testing.

 # Decode

 Similar to the original Lua codes, run

-    python decode.py
+    python decode.py --(optional parameter)

-The parameters could be changed in decode_params.py.
+The parameters could be checked in decode.py.

 After decoding, the outputs are stored in /outputs.